kubernetes-sigs/lws/keps/511-partition-update/README.md

 - the version of Kubernetes where the KEP graduated to general availability
 - when the KEP was retired or superseded
 -->
+- 2025-05-29: KEP initialized and submitted for review
+- 2025-06-04: Update the logic that determines when a rolling update is done

 ## Drawbacks